Jerry Arnold Taylor

 We were given a harpsichord by a man who said he could no longer keep it in his home.
 A woman who played timpani donated four new Ludwig drums to the church.
 When the Bach Society reorganized, they gave us their continuo organ.
 We have persons who have donated handbells and tables, some giving a bell at a time.
 They love the fact that their kids can be involved in our handbell program, which is quite extensive.
 We have been given many fine instruments and work to be good stewards of them . . . .

 We host all the high school Christmas concerts for the local Kettering system, Centerville, Beaver Creek, Bellbrook, and any high school I can get to do their Christmas program here.
 I know they are not always sacred, but we get all those parents and students driving by here and remembering "I had a wonderful experience there."
 And we have found that many of those people will come back for services.

-During his 25 years at Kettering, Taylor has made the Kettering church truly a center for music in the community and provided a positive witness for the church.
-He is highly respected for what he has done not only at Kettering but in the wider musical community as well.
+During his 28 years at Kettering, Taylor made the Kettering church truly a center for music in the community and provided a positive witness for the church.
+He was highly respected for what he did not only at Kettering, but in the wider musical community as well.

 In his final three years he served as Pastor for Worship and Music at the Hamilton SDA church, where he directed the music program and installed a 61 rank pipe organ with Walker digital extensions.

 Jerry was living in Dayton when he died on August 26, 2018, at age 66.